-Task To upgrade to a higher version of OpenSSL libraries on Linux and Solaris platforms:

-After installing lmadmin and before running lmadmin, add the path to the replacement OpenSSL dynamic libraries to the environment variable LD_LIBRARY_PATH.

-Example: For Linux and Solaris platforms, use the LD_LIBRARY_PATH environment variable: export LD_LIBRARY_PATH=\$LD_LIBRARY_PATH:<OpenSSL dynamic libraries path> install name tool -add rpath /usr/local/lib <lmadmin install dir>/lmadmin

-Task To upgrade to a higher version of OpenSSL libraries on OS X platforms:

-After installing Imadmin and before running Imadmin for the first time, change the rpath to point to the location of the replacement OpenSSL dynamic libraries.
+Task To upgrade to a higher version of OpenSSL libraries on Linux and Solaris platforms: After installing 1madmin and before running 1madmin, add the path to the replacement OpenSSL dynamic libraries to the environment variable LD_LIBRARY_PATH.
+Example: For Linux and Solaris platforms, use the LD_LIBRARY_PATH environment variable: export LD_LIBRARY_PATH=\$LD_LIBRARY_PATH: <openssl dynamic="" libraries="" path=""></openssl> Task To upgrade to a higher version of OpenSSL libraries on OS X platforms: After installing 1madmin and before running 1madmin for the first time, change the rpath to point to the location of the replacement OpenSSL dynamic libraries.
 Use a command similar to the following:

+install_name_tool -add_rpath /usr/local/lib <lmadmin_install_dir>/lmadmin

-Note • The actual rpath entry (/usr/Local/Lib in the example above) may depend on the way OpenSSL libraries have been built.
+Note - The actual rpath entry (/usr/LocaL/Lib in the example above) may depend on the way OpenSSL libraries have been built.

-Task To upgrade to a higher version of OpenSSL libraries on Windows platforms:
+To upgrade to a higher version of OpenSSL libraries on Windows platforms:

-After installing 1madmin and before running 1madmin for the first time, replace the OpenSSL dynamic libraries in the 1madmin install directory with the updated versions.
+After installing lmadmin and before running lmadmin for the first time, replace the OpenSSL dynamic libraries in the lmadmin install directory with the updated versions.

-Note • The Lmadmin provided for AIX platforms does not support OpenSSL decoupling.
+Note - The Lmadmin provided for AIX platforms does not support OpenSSL decoupling.
 Therefore, the AIX Lmadmin is linked against the static libraries of OpenSSL.